vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 We also put our `extension.xml` file into the ZIP file.
 That way, Peakboard Designer can read the metadata.

 When we install our extension, everything from the ZIP file gets loaded into Peakboard Designer.
-And when the Peakboard app is deployed to a Peakboard Box or BYOD instance, everything inside the ZIP file is also deployed to the device.
+And when the Peakboard app is deployed to a Peakboard Box or BYOD instance, everything inside the ZIP file is also deployed to the device running the Box / BYOD device.

 ![image](/assets/2025-11-03/peakboard-extension-zip-contents.png)